What to do before a flood:

 What to do during a flood:

-- Stay indoors and listen to your ABC Radio Newcastle
+Stay indoors and listen to ABC Radio Newcastle

-- Never walk or drive through flood water
+Never walk or drive through flood water - learn more

 What to do after a flood:

-- Clean up your property and put waste at the kerbside for collection by City of Newcastle
+Clean up your property and put waste at the kerbside for collection by the City of Newcastle

-- Contact City of Newcastle if you have trees that are damaged by the event and require lopping
+Contact the City of Newcastle if you have trees that are damaged by the event and require lopping

 How to use the interactive map: